The Cellar

 THE WINE-MAKING PROCESS

-Once the fermentations are finished, the wines are either aged in barrels (oak, chestnut or acacia barrels) in order to bring delicacy or complexity, or in stainless still tanks to keep the fruity aspects of the grape variety.
+Once the fermentations are finished, the wines are either aged in barrels (oak, chestnut or acacia barrels) in order to bring delicacy and complexity, or in stainless still tanks to keep the fruity aspects of the grape variety.